 It was a hot day.
-It was a very hungover day.
+A very hungover day.
 It was not the day to be rushing around and doing lots of sightseeing.
-It was the day though to take a walk on the High Line in New York City.
+However, it was the day though to take a walk on the High Line in New York City.

 After a disgustingly late night, my friends and I were in no fit state to do much the day we walked the High Line.
 You see, we’d been to see the New York Yankees game the previous evening and went out after, just because we could.
 The impromptu drinks had turned into a night of cocktails and coffee liqueur shots.
 It didn’t end well and we were all feeling the horrible effects the morning after.

 Not ones to waste the day though, we decided to head towards the High Line.
 A section of NYC that is above the streets, away from the bustling crowds and surrounded by greenery and cool street art.
 A perfect hangover cure if you ask me!

 The High Line used to be a rail line which ran through Western Manhattan.
 This historic freight rail line is elevated above the ground and runs from West 34th Street between 10th and 12th Avenues right through to Gansevoort Street in the Meatpacking District.

 The rail line is now a public park and hundreds of thousands of locals and tourists visit the High Line each year to explore the city from a different perspective.

 Our hostel – HI New York – was based on Amsterdam Avenue near 104th, a fair distance from where we started our walk on the High Line at West 30th Street on 11th Avenue.